Secondments to Germany

 2.1 Short-term assignments

 When it comes to posting third-country nationals to Germany, a fundamental distinction is made between short-term and long-term postings .
 In the case of short-term postings, particular attention must be paid to visa requirements, the applicability of the 90-day rule, and the necessary work permit.
 In many cases, short-term postings can be carried out as simple business trips or with a so-called CEO visa.
 In this case , no separate work permit is required, and the posting can be carried out with a Schengen visa or visa-free.
-However, it should be carefully examined whether it is actually possible to work without a work permit.
+However, it should be thoroughly examined whether it is actually possible to work without a work permit.
 Otherwise, it would be considered illegal activity , which could have serious consequences.
 One of our lawyers would be happy to advise you on this matter.

 2.2 Long-term assignments